SQLMessenger User Manual

 Remark

-If this option is selected, you can send emails through the interface table on this data source.
-The SQL statements will look like the following:
+If enabled, you can send emails using the interface table of this data source.
+Sample SQL statements are shown below:

 INSERT INTO sqlmessenger_intf